afshinator/OdinRailsStudyGroup/week1-pointsToPoinder.md

 *Sprockets-rails* - Sprockets concatenates and serves JavaScript, CoffeeScript, CSS, LESS, Sass, and SCSS

-**What is the purpose of the gemfile?** - To define the gems you application will use, their versions and what environments they'll be used in (dev, test, depolyment)
+**What is the purpose of the gemfile?** - To define the gems you application will use, their versions and what environments they'll be used in (dev, test, deployment)

 **What is the command to create a new Rails app from the command line?** - 	rails new appname